Gen0106/SimpleJettyProject/README.md

 You can see the website on http://localhost:8090/.

 Also, you can check the data on the task/data table of MySQL
-  - you can use http://localhost/phpMyAdmin/ in the case of IDEA execution.
+  - You can use http://localhost/phpMyAdmin/ in the case of IDEA execution.
-  - or you can use http://localhost:8091 in the case of Docker execution.
+  - Or you can use http://localhost:8091 in the case of Docker execution.